Makuria: Zenith (9th–11th century)

-Decline (12th century–1365)
+Decline (12th century – 1366)

 In 1171 Saladin overthrew the Fatimid dynasty, which signaled new hostilities between Egypt and Nubia.
-The following year, a Makurian army pillaged Aswan and advanced even further north.
-It is not clear if this campaign was intended to aid the Fatimids or was merely a raid exploiting the unstable situation in Egypt, although the latter seems more likely, as the Makurians apparently soon withdrew.
-To deal with the Nubians, Saladin sent his brother Turan-Shah.
-The latter conquered Qasr Ibrim in January 1173, reportedly sacking it, taking many prisoners, pillaging the church and converting it into a mosque.
-Afterward, he sent an emissary to the Makurian king, Moses Georgios, intending to answer a previously requested peace treaty with a pair of arrows.
-Probably ruling over both Makuria and Alodia, Moses Georgios was a man confident in his ability to resist the Egyptians, stamping with hot iron a cross on the emissary's hand.
-Turan Shah withdrew from Nubia but left a detachment of Kurdish troops in Qasr Ibrim, which would raid Lower Nubia for the next two years.
-Archaeological evidence links them with the destruction of the cathedral of Faras, Abdallah Nirqi and Debeira West.
-In 1175 a Nubian army finally arrived to confront the invaders at Adindan.
-Before battle, however, the Kurdish commander drowned while crossing the Nile, resulting in the retreat of Saladin's troops out of Nubia.
-Afterwards there was peace for another 100 years.
+The following year a Makurian army pillaged Aswan and advanced even further north.
+It is not clear if this campaign was intended to aid the Fatimids or was merely a raid exploiting the unstable situation in Egypt The latter seems more likely, however, as the Makurians apparently soon withdrew.
+A subsequent expedition by Saladin's brother Turan-Shah conquered Qasr Ibrim in January 1173, reportedly sacking it and converting its church into a mosque.
+King Moses Georgios, who probably ruled over both Makuria and Alodia, initiated peace negotiations, but in vain.
+A detachment of Kurdish troops stationed in Qasr Ibrim would raid Lower Nubia for the next two years until in 1175 a Nubian army finally arrived to confront the invaders at Adindan near Faras.
+Before battle, however, the Kurdish commander drowned in the Nile, resulting in the retreat of Saladin's troops out of Nubia.
+Afterwards peace seems to have prevailed and Nubian affairs were not discussed by foreign observers for nearly a century.